brian-hults/ImageClassifier/README.txt

 use it to attempt to classify a given flower image supplied by the user.
 The function will output a formatted graphic of the input flower picture, accompanied by a bar chart depicting the top-K most likely flower species that are in the picture with associated probability values.

+Note: train data was too large to upload to this repository, but can be provided upon request.